As Scotland's biggest city, you would expect Glasgow to have lots of trendy cocktail bars to choose from - and you would be absolutely right.

 Combining a Scottish hipster look with Japanese graffiti, this bar is a perfect chilled hangout.

 Full of reclaimed furniture and tubular lighting, the interior designer in us all is bound to be impressed.
-Ever since 1999, Bar Soba has been striving to create ever more complex and fascinating cocktails.
+Ever since 1999, Bar Soba has been striving to create complex cocktails.

 If you've always wanted a bit of cocktail expertise, Bar Soba's masterclasses are a great opportunity to learn how to make professional-standard cocktails.
 Also, they won't stop you from sampling your handiwork as you go.